ivash/orion-gridFS/README.md

 meteor add brightbind:orion-gridfs
 ```

-Only images contentType are stored in public/files
+Only images contentType are stored in gridFS